 I love how business is simple and complex at the same time.

 It has taken me years of working at Corporates, Agencies, and Startups to realize that business has all the elements I love in sports and games.
-Of course the stakes are higher, failure leads to people loosing jobs, which triggers a survival instinct which makes people think of themselves before the team.
+Of course the stakes are higher, failure leads to people losing jobs, which triggers a survival instinct which makes people think of themselves before the team.

 And yet, there’s something beautiful of designing a business team.
 Know your vision, set your goals, and find the right tactics to reach them.
 It's simple.
 The hard part is keeping it that way.